Market

 ii.
 The Company does not have any long-term contracts including derivative contracts, for which there were any material foreseeable losses.

-iii.
-There has been no delay in transferring amounts required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31st March 2024.
+the Investor Education and Protection Fund by the Company during the year ended 31st March 2025.

 iv.

-a) The Management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+a) The Management has represented that, to the best of its knowledge and belief, as disclosed in Note 41(x)(g) to the financial statements no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-b) The Management has represented, that, to the best of its knowledge and belief, no funds have been received by the company from any person(s) or entity(ies), including foreign entities (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+b) The Management has represented, that, to the best of its knowledge and belief, as disclosed in Note 41(x)(h) to the financial statements no funds have been received by the company from any person(s) or entity(ies), including foreign entities (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-c) Based on such audit procedures that we have considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations made by the Board of Directors of the Company under sub-clause (a) and (b) hereinabove contain any material misstatement.
+c) Based on such audit procedures that we have considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations made under sub-clause (a) and (b) hereinabove contain any material misstatement.

 v.
 The Company has complied with the provisions of section 123 of the Act with respect to the final dividend declared of the previous year and paid during the current year.
-As stated in Note 35(v) to the financial statements, the Board of Directors of the Company has proposed a final dividend for the year ended March 31,2024 which is subject to the approval of the members at the ensuing Annual General Meeting.
+As stated in Note 34(v) to the financial statements, the Board of Directors of the Company has proposed a final dividend for the year ended March 31,2025 which is subject to the approval of the members at the ensuing Annual General Meeting.
 The dividend declared is in accordance with Section 123 of the Act to the extent it applies to declaration of dividend.

 vi.
 Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software except that the feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting software used for maintaining the books of accounts.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+Further, during the course of our audit we

 19. With respect to other matters to be included in the Auditors' Report in accordance with the requirements of section 197(16) of the Act:

-In our opinion and according to the information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of section 197 of the Act
+In our opinion and according to the information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of section 197 of the Act.

 For S. Venkatram & Co.
-LLP
+LLP Chartered Accountants FRN: 004656S/S200095

 B Gowthaman

-Date' 29052024 M. No. 201737
+Date: 23rd May, 2°25 M. No. 201737

-UDIN: 24201737BKAKKI1107
+UDIN: 25201737BMJHNU1128

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS